Skyscraper The Shard London by dronepicr is licensed under CC BY 2.0

 Formerly known as the Pool of London, London Bridge is in the heart of commuter-land, making it very easy to get across the city.
 Its diverse mix of old and new has led to the area becoming an increasingly popular place for people to live, with a London Bridge apartment being particularly desirable.
 Living in London Bridge provides heritage, unique properties, stellar attractions, and transport links.
 The area is regularly cited as one of the best places to live in London.
 To find out more on what living in London Bridge has to offer, check out our area guide below.

 We offer a large variety of London Bridge properties – from the affordable apartments and Victorian properties inland to the sophisticated Victorian and Georgian Warehouse developments along the river such as those at Shad Thames.
 These can be found close to the Bridge and offer loft-style living with an unmatched view of the city and river.

-The lofts take the form of tall, magnificent clusters – filled with some of the finest flats to rent in London Bridge – and are the perfect base for professionals who work nearby in the City or Canary Wharf.
+The lofts take the form of tall, magnificent clusters – filled with some of the finest flats to rent in Lon-don Bridge – and are the perfect base for professionals who work nearby in the City or Canary Wharf.
 They retain their original characteristics of brickwork and winches and are named after the commodities which were originally stored in them such as Cayenne Court and Tea Trade Wharf.